Prydderch History, Family Crest & Coats of Arms

 The surname Prydderch is derived from the Middle English word "prou," meaning "brave," or "valiant," with the addition of either of two common diminutive suffixes: "-et" or "-ot."
 As such, this name is thought to have originally been a nickname for someone small, but brave.

 The surname Prydderch was first found in Carmarthenshire (Welsh: Sir Gaerfyrddin), located in Southwest Wales, one of thirteen historic counties and presently one of the principal area in Wales, where they held a family seat from very ancient times, well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Prydderch family

-Another 222 words (16 lines of text) covering the years 1202, 1278, 1558 and 1599 are included under the topic Early Prydderch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Prydderch research.
+Another 99 words (7 lines of text) covering the years 1202, 1278, 1558 and 1599 are included under the topic Early Prydderch History in all our PDF Extended History products and printed products wherever possible.

 Prydderch Spelling Variations